mit-han-lab/llm-awq/tinychat/README.md

 ## Usage

 1. Please follow the [AWQ installation guidance](https://github.com/mit-han-lab/llm-awq#readme) to install AWQ and its dependencies.
-If you want to use flash-attention, start by installing it with: ```pip install flash-attn --no-build-isolation```.
+If you want to use FlashAttention, start by installing it with: ```pip install flash-attn --no-build-isolation```.
 However, for some GPUs such as Jetson Orin, there is no pre-built version available.
 You will need to build it from source.
 Follow these commands:
 ```bash
 git clone https://github.com/Dao-AILab/flash-attention.git
 cd flash-attention